 In addition to maintenance of the area around a slurry store, metal towers can experience corrosion along the joints of the store.
 Degradation of the mastic between store sheets can lead to failure, resulting in splitting and a spill.
 In a similar manner, cracks in concrete can indicate potential leakage points and should be investigated to avoid serious environmental damage.
 Storage systems should be carefully inspected for any signs of surface corrosion, cracking of concrete or fractured pipes.

 All slurry lagoon liners should be assessed annually when the store is empty, and repairs made before renewed winter use.
 If you have a leak detection system it should be regularly inspected to ensure that all chambers and pipes are kept clear and functional.
-The leak detection must not be connected to the field tile drainage system, it should be to an enclose sump or chamber.
+The leak detection must not be connected to the field tile drainage system, it should be to an enclosed sump or chamber.
 All outlets should be routinely checked, and all valves greased annually, following the emptying of the store.
 Earthbanks should also be checked for any subsidence.
 Finally, a robust pest control plan on the farm will limit the potential harm cause for the store from rodents and other burrowing mammals.

 Regular checks of storage and associated pipe work should be undertaken, with internal inspections of structures annually as tanks are emptied.
 Note that slurry gases can kill and adequate health and safety precautions must be taken when working with slurry, especially in enclosed spaces – see section on mixing slurry.